Week 3: Advanced

 Tell it apart by…

-• Larger than Mourning Doves or Rock Pigeons, with a shorter tail than either
+• Larger than Mourning Doves or Eurasian Collared Doves, with a shorter tail than either

 Listen for…